lexisother/frenyard/README.md

 Below is a list of examples and other projects using Frenyard.
 Please submit an issue if you would like your project added or removed from this list.

-- [Frenyard Examples](https://github.com/uwu/frenyard/tree/master/examples) - A collection of example programs written using Frenyard
+- [Frenyard Examples](https://github.com/lexisother/frenyard/tree/master/examples) - A collection of example programs written using Frenyard
 - [Cumcord Installer](https://github.com/Cumcord/Impregnate) - Installer for Cumcord, a discontinued and no-longer-functioning modification for Discord.
+- [Replugged Installer](https://github.com/replugged-org/installer) - Installer for Replugged, a functioning modification for Discord.
 - [GitFren](https://github.com/lexisother/GitFren) - A program that was supposed to be a local frontend for Gitea.
 - [CCUpdaterUI](https://github.com/dmitmel/CCUpdaterUI) - A mod manager and modloader installer for the video game CrossCode.